Ezaan-Hassan/Cybersecurity_Notes/Google_Cybersecurity/Module2_Notes.md

 ### 1. LoveLetter Attack

-- *Year*: 2000
-- *Creator*: Onel De Guzman
-- *Method*: Spread through emails with the subject "I Love You."
+* Created by Onel De Guzman and spread through emails with the subject "I Love You."
-- *Mechanism*:
-  - Users opened an attachment labeled "Love Letter For You."
-  - Malware scanned the user's address book and sent itself to contacts.
-  - Collected user information and passwords.
+* Users opened an attachment labeled "Love Letter For You," allowing the malware to scan the user's address book, send itself to contacts, and collect information and passwords.
-- *Impact*:
+* *Impact*:
-  - Infected 45 million computers globally.
+  * Infected 45 million computers globally.
-  - Estimated damages over $10 billion.
+  * Estimated damages over $10 billion.
-- *Significance*: First example of **social engineering**.
+* *Significance*: First example of **social engineering**.

 ### 2. Equifax Breach

-- *Year*: 2017
-- *Target*: Equifax (credit reporting agency)
-- *Data Compromised*:
-  - Over 143 million customer records.
+* Targeted the credit reporting agency Equifax and compromised over 143 million customer records.
-  - Included social security numbers, birth dates, driver's license numbers, home addresses, and credit card numbers.
+* Data included social security numbers, birth dates, driver's license numbers, home addresses, and credit card numbers.
-- *Cause*: Multiple security failures; failure to fix known vulnerabilities.
+* Caused by multiple security failures and failure to fix known vulnerabilities.
-- *Outcome*:
-  - Settled with the U.S. government for over $575 million.
+* Settled with the U.S. government for over $575 million and highlighted the financial impact of data breaches.
+* *Significance*:
-  - Highlighted the financial impact of data breaches.
+  * Highlighted the financial impact of data breaches.

 ---